Why you should have an emergency fund

 Taking it further

-Think of your emergency fund as a financial oxygen mask: by putting your own financial protection first, you’ll be able to cover unplanned life events and take better care of those you love.
+Think of your emergency fund as a financial oxygen mask: By putting your own financial protection first, you’ll be able to cover unplanned life events and take better care of those you love.
 Once you’ve established your emergency fund, the next step is to put layers of protection in place.
 Whole life insurance, a health savings account (HSA), and a balanced investment portfolio can all help prevent you from going into debt or taking on more debt.

 Talk to a professional

 Starting an emergency fund and preparing for your financial future can feel intimidating.
 Consider talking with a financial professional who can help you today.
+People who work with a financial professional are five times more likely to have emergency savings of $10,000 or more.5